 - Bus speed This one byte indicates the operating bus speed of the MCU.
 The value of this byte should be equal to 4 times the bus speed.
 E.g., for a 4MHz bus, the value is 16 (\$10).
 This control byte is useful where the MCU clock source is switched between the PLL clock and the crystal clock. - Data size This one byte indicates the number of bytes in the data array that are to be manipulated.
 The maximum data array size is 255.
-Routines EE\WRITE and EE\READ are restricted to manipulate a data array between 7 to 15 bytes.
-Whereas routines ERARNGE and MON\ERARNGE do not manipulate a data array, thus, this data size byte has no meaning. - Start address These two bytes, high byte followed by low byte, indicate the start address of the FLASH memory to be manipulated. - Data array This data array contains data that are to be manipulated.
-Data in this array are programmed to FLASH memory by the programming routines: PRGRNGE, MON\PRGRNGE, EE\WRITE.
-For the read routines: LDRNGE and EE\READ, data is read from FLASH and stored in this array.
+ERARNGE and MON\ERARNGE routines do not manipulate a data array, thus, this data size byte has no meaning. - Start address These two bytes, high byte followed by low byte, indicate the start address of the FLASH memory to be manipulated. - Data array This data array contains data that are to be manipulated.
+Data in this array are programmed to FLASH memory by the programming routines, PRGRNGE and MON\PRGRNGE.
+For the read routine, LDRNGE, data is read from FLASH and stored in this array.